rakhimov/scram/README.rst

         - Download `Ubuntu 14.04`_ or any other system.
         - Follow the installation instructions for Linux/Unix machines.

-The other option is to use MinGW_ or Cygwin_ and to build on Windows.
+The other option is to use MinGW_, `Mingw-w64`_, or Cygwin_ and to build on Windows.

 Currently only Cygwin_ 64bit has been tested to produce binaries on Windows.
 The dependencies listed for Linux systems must be installed with Cygwin64.